Leaderboard

 7 points

-2. @Jeni Simpson You did very well with those curly ribbons! @Carolyn RyeGreat work.
+@Jeni Simpson You did very well with those curly ribbons! @Carolyn RyeGreat work.
 Hopefully, next time you try it (if you do), it will take you less time. @Anja PelzerThe cast shadows are good for both pins. @EukaAlthough you might not use clusters often, remember that occasionally, you could simply have two elements overlapping each other and it will make you think of this shadow trick. @Michele You know, having an easier time drawing downward makes sense.
 In caligraphy, it is always downward.
 When you draw with a pencil, it is also easier downward mainly based on the angle of the pencil.
 There is actually science behind that! @Ann SeeberI think the shadows for your pins need to have a "less blurred" section close to the contact point. @Daniel Hess Your cast shadows look good.
 On the blue thumbtack, it seems like the light is a little lower on the left side.
 If you want to determine the light source, draw an imaginary line from the tip of the shadow to the matching tip on the element.
 That should give you the position of the light source. @Rene MarkerVarious elements COULD be sticking out, whether they are pins, maybe little wooden signs, thumbtacks, and in some situations, maybe a twig could be very lifted from the page.
 It is not that common, but when you encounter one, you will know how the shadow will be different that the "flat" shadow. @Susan Ewart It is fun to see you practice with 3 different sizes.
 In fact, the smaller one COULD be meant to be leaning toward us (away from the paper) and if so, the shadow could have been angled toward the bottom.
 In that case, only the shadow would tell us that the pin is angled. @Donna SilliaYou managed those shadow quite well.
 You should be proud! @Corrie KinkelThat is a great observation.
 I guess I included the "wrong" pins in the practice file because in the video, it was in the correct direction.
 And yes, finding out how the element is lit can make the whole shadowing more consistent.
 I think that the balloon you used has a perfect shadow, and it could look good on a birthday card! @Linda J WalkerIf you see a pattern in the Eraser, check if there is a texture in the background swatch.
 That is a well hidden "feature".
 Remember that all those tricks and techniques are meant to inform you and let you observe and analyze shadows (and elements to shadow) in a critical way.
 It might mean that you will rotate an element that has a shading that does not match the other elements.
 It might mean that you will take the opportunity to warp shadows to give more dynamism or use multiple shadows if it overlaps more than one element (especially thicker ones).
 Don't worry, I won't be "correcting" every single shadow you will apply in your projects and I will probably take shortcuts myself too!
 Keep it up.
-I will give feedback tomorrow too, to those who will post their projects during the day.
+I will give feedback tomorrow too, to those who will post their projects during the day.6 points

 5 points